mattlunn/karen/README.md

     5. Start Karen locally
     6. Go to "https://karen-dev.ngrok.io/lightwaverf/setup?secret={your-secret}"
     7. You should now have a "structure" and "event_id" set in the config.json, and LightwaveRF is now configured.
+8. For Alexa;
+    1. Sign in to https://developer.amazon.com/alexa/console/ as your dev user.
+    2. Click into the dev skill, and go to Account Linking
+    3. Add an element to the "authentication.clients" section of config.json, whose "client_id" and "client_secret" matches that in the Alexa Console.
+    4. Set the access_token to a secret value
+    5. Start Karen locally
+    6. On your phone, sign into the Alexa app as the dev user.
+    7. Go to More, Skills & Games, Your Skills, Dev, (the skill)
+    8. Click "Enable to use".